shreyuuu312/web-tech-design-using-html-css-javascript/README.md

   password,
   pp

  That's it!
-Once you have set up the database , you can start using the backe3nd features too.
+Once you have set up the database , you can start using the backend features too.

- This project is shared to help you with your project, it is to be taken as an example and not to be plagiarized.
+ This project is shared to help you with your first project, it is to be taken as an example and not to be plagiarized.